-Annee Park, co-founder of F3, a community that connects female entrepreneurs with investors, adds:
+Annee Park, the co-founder of F3, a community that connects female entrepreneurs with investors, adds:

 “At F3, we recognize that funding female entrepreneurs starts with more female funders.
 Web3 creates entire ecosystems and infrastructure that make early stage investing accessible for women in ways that were unimaginable – through social tokens, NFTs, and DAO treasuries -the possibilities are promising.”

-Catie Romero-Finger, Co-Founder and CEO of Sinofy Group, one of the few Web3 agencies that is made up of 80% women and on a mission to bring in more women-led projects to their portfolio and the Web3 space as a hold.
-By the end of 2022 Sinofy will be a VC firm with agency abilities and at least 50% of their portfolio will be diverse led projects.
+Catie Romero-Finger, Co-Founder and CEO of Sinofy Group, one of the few Web3 agencies that are made up of 80% women and on a mission to bring in more women-led projects to their portfolio and the Web3 space as a hold.
+By the end of 2022, Sinofy will be a VC firm with agency abilities and at least 50% of its portfolio will be diverse-led projects

 “This is an incredible opportunity to let more women in on the action.
 With web3, we have this new financial system that democratizes capital markets and allows smaller investors to play in the field of the big boys,” said Ghaddar.

 “Typically, as an investor, you’re going to see higher returns if you invest early in a business, but the traditional finance world restricts who can be an LP in a VC fund or sometimes even an angel investor.
 Web3 provides the chance to create a whole generation of women angel investors – just think of all the projects and companies that will exist and thrive as a result,” she concluded."

 Women who are interested in joining the initiative can sign up via The 200Bn Club.